sfi0zy/sfi0zy.github.io/_posts/2017-10-06-arrow-animation.markdown

 thumb: "/images/60fc863ef7bf4b71520ea9b043e7463b.jpg"
 ---

-I've created a nice animation of arrow consisting of a number of dots.
-I got the idea for this animation from <a href='https://toster.ru/q/467010'>this question</a>.
-The component is scalable - all parameters are based on CSS custom properties.
+I've created a nice animation of the arrow consisting of a number of dots.
+And again, I got the design idea from the question on Habr Q&A and made it work in the CSS world.

-{% include codepen.html hash="jGYbZO" height="380" %}
+{% include codepen.html hash="jGYbZO" %}